Last reviewed July 12, 2026

 Short answer

 Installing a train horn on a private vehicle in Delaware is not prohibited.
 21 Del.
-C. §4306 requires every motor vehicle on a highway to have a horn audible at 200 feet, and prohibits using a horn for “any unnecessary or unreasonable loud or harsh sound.”
-Use must be limited to “reasonable warning.”
+C. §4306(a) requires every motor vehicle on a highway to have a horn audible at 200 feet. §4306(b) then limits horn use to audible warnings given “when reasonably necessary to insure safe operation” — and specifically prohibits using a horn to make an “unreasonably loud or harsh sound,” using it while stationary, or honking at animal-drawn vehicles and bicycles when there’s no danger of collision.

 What the statute actually says